Preparing for the summer

 In our supercharged climate, when tropical cyclones form they form in a climate that is warmer, wetter, and more energetic than before.
 This surplus of energy translates to cyclones that are faster to develop and faster to intensify.
 The added heat also leads to greater windspeeds and water-carrying capacity, which means cyclones are far more destructive.

-The Bureau of Meteorology has predicted a high chance (73 percent) of more tropical cyclones than the typical 11 for the Australian region this summer.
+The Bureau of Meteorology has predicted a greater chance of intense tropical cyclones developing up north over this summer.

 Take precautions to reduce the risk of damage or injury from these factors before a cyclone hits.